How to Appeal a Rejection Letter

 A Particularly Impressive Win:

 "Before we contacted College Zoom, we never fathomed hiring a private college counselor because my daughter had a 3.9 GPA and we believed she'd get in everywhere.
-After working through the college admissions process on our own, she was rejected by USC, her dream school, and UCLA had said no twice, denying our appeal.
+After working through the college admissions process on our own, she was rejected by USC, her dream school, and UCLA had said no twice, denying the appeal we wrote on our own before seeking College Zoom's help.
 Her self esteem was in the toilet and we were desperate."

 — Dr. Liane Colsky, daughter admitted to USC with our appeal